jacobsternx/odin/full-stack/odin-foundations-course.md

 Identifying Help Vampires can be tricky, because they look like any ordinary person.
 But by closely observing an individual’s behavior using this handy checklist, you too can identify Help Vampires in the field:

-    Does he ask the same, tired questions others ask?
+    Does he (repeatedly) ask the same, tired questions others ask?
     Does he clearly lack the ability or inclination to ask the almighty Google?
     Does he refuse to take the time to ask coherent, specific questions?
     Does he think helping him must be the high point of your day?